joshgrant/Center/README.md

 ### Events

-At the most basic, events monitor stocks level and trigger flows.
+At the most basic, events monitor stock levels and trigger flows.
 Events are crucial to having a system operate semi-autonomously.
 However, it's important to note that events do not monitor flow states but only stock levels.
 Events use conditions to check the stock level whenever it changes and possibly trigger a flow.
 Some stocks that can be measured:
 * The current date
 * The uptime of the program
 * HealthKit data